vasilakisfil/Introspected-REST/README.md

 > induces simple, visible, reusable, stateless communication

 Roy explains that very well in his thesis:
-> A resource is a conceptual mapping to a set of entities, not the entity that corresponds to the mapping at any particular point in time
+> A resource is a conceptual mapping to a set of entities, not the entity that corresponds to the mapping at any particular point in time.
 >
 > More precisely, a resource R is a temporally varying membership function M<sub>R</sub>(t),
 > which for time t maps to a set of entities, or values, which are equivalent.